 On this occasion, The Beatles premiered four songs to George Martin for consideration for their next single, two newly written compositions and two written many years before.
 The two first chosen by Martin were the recently written numbers, “From Me To You” and “Thank You Girl,” the former becoming their next British #1 single and the latter becoming its b-side.
 With a little studio time left, one of the older written songs began life in the studio, this being “One After 909,” although this was never finished nor released at the time.
 The other older written song that they didn’t have time for that day was the early incarnation of “What Goes On?,” at this time a full John Lennon composition.
 At this point, this song was the least suitable for recording and apparently didn’t get past the George Martin “high stool” test.

-Much preparatory work was first needed, so with all the arrangement bugs worked out, they recorded only one take of the rhythm track which was deemed good enough.
-The instrumentation consisted of John on electric rhythm guitar, George on lead guitar, Paul on bass and Ringo on drums as well as a guide vocal off microphone to guide the song along.
-Also noticeable on the rhythm track is off-the-cuff remarks and voices from the other group members, such as John yelling out “I already TOLD you why” after Ringo sings “tell me why” at the end of the second verse (most likely a reference to their 1964 composition “Tell Me Why.”
+Much preparatory work was first needed, so with all the arrangement bugs worked out they recorded only one take of the rhythm track, which was deemed good enough.
+The instrumentation consisted of John on electric rhythm guitar, George on lead guitar, Paul on bass and Ringo on drums, as well as an off-microphone guide vocal.
+Also noticeable on the rhythm track are off-the-cuff remarks and voices from the other group members, such as John yelling out “I already TOLD you why” after Ringo sings “tell me why” at the end of the second verse, most likely a reference to their 1964 composition “Tell Me Why.”

 On July 16th, 2006, Ringo and his “All-Starr Band” had a live rendition of the song recorded in Uncasville, CT, for inclusion on his live album “Ringo Starr And His All Starr Band Live 2006.”
 Also, in 2008, a recording was made of the song during Ringo’s live set at the Greek Theatre in Los Angeles, California, the result appearing on the album “Live At The Greek Theatre 2008.”